Skip to main content

 1

-Manchester City's build-up play under Guardiola is meticulous - Ederson starts attacks with passes to split center-backs, Rodri drops between them, and the team plays through pressure with short, sharp passes until gaps appear in the opposition's press.
+The Manchester City build-up play under Guardiola is meticulous - the keeper starts attacks with passes to split centre-backs, Rodri drops between them, and the team plays through pressure with short, sharp passes until gaps appear in the opposition's press.

 Robbie Jan 11, 2026